williamzhanshum/devbud_mern_app-willzhan/README.md

 The login and registration were created as a multi-step form.
 The first page asks for the user's email and password, while the second form asks for additional infromation like full name, education, years of experience, a short description and preferred coding languages.

 In order for a user to become a tutor, he/she must first create an account.
 This will also allow them to edit their profile information.

+## Full CRUD for registered users

+Registered users have access to full CRUD features regarding their profile.
+A regular user can only browse through the list of developers and use the code space.
+However, registered users can edit their profile information, update their profile picture and delete their account.

+## Image Uploading with Firebase

+DEVBUD uses Firebase to allow users to upload an image from their local computer to add as their profile picture.
+The image is then stored in Firebase.

+## Mobile-First Design